codophilic/Learn-Java/OOPS.md

 ```

 - **throws** is used in method signatures to declare that a method may throw certain exceptions.
 This informs the caller that they need to handle or declare these exceptions. **throws** is placed after the method parameters in the method declaration, followed by a list of exceptions.
+- The usage of the throws keyword convinces the compiler that the exception occurred in the method is to be handled by the caller method hence, no compilation error occurs.
+But, the caller method must handle the exception or delegate the responsibility to handle the exception to its hierarchy method.

 ```
     public static int division(int num,int den) throws ArithmeticException,NullPointerException{
         return num/den;
     }
 ```
 - You cannot pass your own custom message in these exceptions.

 > [!CAUTION]